robpomeroy/A-Home-for-Mo/content/homepage/options.md

 *Additional cost ~ £293,000.
 Practicality: uncertain*

 Raising a bridging loan could enable us to buy a new house and spend two or three months undertaking the adaptations before moving in.
-This would depend on:

-* Finding a buyer for our house who was willing to wait this long before moving in - leaving three months between exchange of contracts and completion.
-* Finding a lender willing to provide this sort of finance on these terms.
+This would depend on finding a lender willing to provide this sort of finance on these terms.

 | Item | Cost |
 | :- | -: |